How a Distribution Plan Can Maximize Retirement Plan Assets

 We asked John C. Neyland, President of JCN Financial & Tax Planning Group in Baton Rouge, Louisiana to help us understand how a retirement distribution strategy can maximize income.

-Q: Most people spend their working lives accumulating assets in their retirement plans without giving a thought to how they’ll access it in retirement.
+Q: Most people spend their working lives accumulating assets in their retirement plans without giving a thought to how they’ll access them in retirement.
 When should someone start giving thought to a distribution strategy?

 Mr. Neyland: There are two parts to funding your retirement.
 The accumulation phase first and then the distribution phase second.

 One should develop a plan as they are saving their first dollar (accumulation phase).
-Part of this plan is to look forward to determine income needs, taxation both now and later, health care, and distribution order.
+Part of this plan is to look forward to determining income needs, taxation both now and later, health care, and distribution order.

 You deserve a comfortable retirement.